atv2016/ocr_recognizer/README.md

 ### How is this different from frigate_ocr_recognizer

 This is a simple web endpoint.
-Frigate ocr recognizer is a fork from plate recognizer and more tightly integrates with frigate using MQTT to exchange messages and set sublabels in frigate.
+[Frigate ocr recognizer](https://github.com/atv2016/frigate_ocr_recognizer) is a fork from plate recognizer and more tightly integrates with Frigate using MQTT to exchange messages and set sublabels in Frigate.

 I find it pretty useful when i quickly need to scrape some text from somewhere that i can't get anyway else.